Dear Future Rock Boater,

 #7 Cash for Tips:

-- For porters when you arrive at the Port of New Orleans.
+- For porters when you arrive at the Port of Tampa.
 (Approx. $1 per bag is customary.)

 - Ports of Call - many places take major credit cards, but its always a great idea to have some cash on you when you’re in an unfamiliar area.